 Preparing for Your Video Production Journey

-Acclaimed French film director Francois Truffaut was famously quoted as saying, “Making a film is like a stagecoach ride in the old west.
+Acclaimed French film director Francois Truffaut was famously quoted as saying, “Making a film is like a stagecoach ride in the Old West.
 When you start, you are hoping for a pleasant trip.
-By the halfway point, you just hope to survive.”
+By the halfway point, you hope to survive.”

-This chaotic filmmaking philosophy may have suited avante-garde film directors of the 1970s.
-But it’s the opposite of how we work at Dream Engine.
+This chaotic filmmaking philosophy may have suited avant-garde filmmakers of the 1970s, but it’s the opposite of how we work at Dream Engine.
 Our video production methodology is based on a smooth, predictable series of processes that move your project from concept to delivery.

 Unlike Truffaut’s stagecoach analogy, your production should feel like a trip in a self-driving car: Once you’ve boarded your vehicle and set your destination, you’ll be guided in the most efficient, comfortable and logical way.
 And you’ll enjoy the journey!